tagnja/blog/source/draft/java-basic-container-deep-understanding.md

   - concurrent
   - consistent

-How to select a effective container class to use.
+**How to select a effective container class to use**

-- thread-safe & strictly consistency,
-- thread-safe & weak consistency, general read-write
-- thread-safe & weak consistency, most-of-read
+List

+- `ArrayList` and `LinkedList` is common lists. `ArrayList` implemented by array, it is fast to random access, but slow to insert and remove. `LinkedList` implemented by nodes, it is fast to insert and remove, but slow to random access.
+- `Vector` is thread-safe list by synchronized.
+If you want to use list in multithread environment, you can choose it.
+- `CopyOnWriteArrayList` is thread-safe list, and It is more concurrent than synchronized, but its write operations is very costly.
+If you want to use list in multithread environment with high concurrent, and operations are almost read operations(90%+), you can choose it.
+You will have high concurrent in read and write operations.

+Stack

-- single thread
+-

+Queue

+Set

+Map

+String

 ## References